 This is a two-step process.
 The order is separate from the payment.
 Payment and CRUU duly completed and signed are necessary to obtain the algorithm(s).

-ETSI is NOT the Custodian for the TEA2 algorithm.
+ETSI is NOT the Custodian for the TEA2 and TEA5 algorithms.
 Please contact TCCA at SFPG@TCCA.info for further details.

 Information related to TETRATM algorithms can be found in the following specifications:

 - TEA3: ETSI TS 101 053-3.